SNishalaka/SimpleSocialApp/README.md

 # SimpleSocialApp
-social network application build using PHP with Laravel framework
+Social network application build using PHP with Laravel framework